Can Alcohol Withdrawal Cause Seizures? Here’s What You Should Know About Alcohol Withdrawal Seizures

 • A seizure that lasts more than 5 minutes requires immediate medical help.
 Call 911.

-• If the seizure lasts more than 5 minutes, or there are 3 seizures in a row without the person regaining consciousness in between is a dangerous condition called “status epilepticus.”
+• If the seizure lasts more than 5 minutes, or there are 3 recurrent seizures in a row without the person regaining consciousness in between is a dangerous condition called “status epilepticus.”
 Hospital emergency treatment is necessary.

-Why Do These Seizures Happen?
+Why Do Seizures from Alcohol Withdrawal Happen?

 In recent years, impressive advances have been made in understanding the short- and long-term effects of alcohol on the central nervous system.
 These advances have presented new insight into the physical processes linked with disease or injury.